ilnprj/Localizator/README.md

 - **LocalizeXML.cs**
   - Parser that takes localization keys from an xml file and returns them to Localizator class.
 - **LocalizeJSON.cs**
   - Parser that takes localization keys from an json file.
-This parser works on [SimpleJSON](https://github.com/Bunny83/SimpleJSON).
+This parser works on [SimpleJSON](https://github.com/Bunny83/SimpleJSON) developed by Markus Göbel (Bunny83).
 - **SwitchTypeParser**
   - Developer may be set type Parsing in this script.
   - The script can be located in the same scene as the Localizator calls.
 So in the scene before, for example "Loading" scene.